forkiesassds/MCGalaxy-Stuff/README.md

 A recration of 14a_08's terrain generator using existing code as reference.
 ## 15agen.cs
 A recration of 15a's terrain generator using existing code as reference.
+## alphagen.cs
+A port of Minecraft Alpha's terrain generator.
+Will NOT generate the same terrain using the same seeds.